15mm Ancients Suppliers - No Photos Version

 - Seemed like nice people when OI met them on their stand - email them for ordering details

 - Testudo miniatures are now available again, this time from Campaign Game Miniatures.
-They are integrating the handful of ranges on their website with the existing Warmodelling and Xyston product lines they already resell
+The handful of Testudo figures are mixed on their website with the Warmodelling and Xyston product lines they already resell

 - There are pictures on the site of these generally very highly regarded sculpts, which are rather large compared to the "Essex standard".
 They are a good match for the Roman & Gallic Xyston figures, or maybe some Warmodelling ones.